Smithtekpty/smithtek-nodered-duty-standby/README.md

 ## Usage

-There are four different nodes: One for controlling the pumps, and 3 for formatting input `msg.payload` into the command format for that controller.
+There are 4 different nodes: One for controlling the pumps, and 3 for formatting input `msg.payload` into the command format for that controller.
+There is also an dadditional GPS node that will parse GPS coordinates in floating point over modbus.
+Only works with smithtek GPS module, future development

 ### Smithtek Duty/Standby Controller